 That said, some agents will charge you additional fees for certain services.
 These include:

 - Check-in and check-out reports, including an inventory.

-- Managing specific landlord responsibilities such as gas, electrical, and fire safety checks.
+- Managing specific landlord obligations and responsibilities such as gas, electrical, and fire safety checks.

 - Dealing with emergency repairs like a broken-down boiler.

 It’s always wise to ensure you’re clear about what’s included in the fees before agreeing to a service.
 You’ll normally find that the best letting agents are happy to point you in the right direction when it comes to landlord insurance, and some may take out rent guarantee insurance in their name so they can offer a guarantee to you as part of their managed service.
 Bear in mind that the vast majority of letting agents are not authorised to arrange or give advice on insurance, so if you get the impression they are, you should double check this with them (or check the FCA website to see if they are authorised).